 Another trend we observe is Americans relocating to foreign countries where the cost of living is substantially lower.
 Many report they maintain a comfortable lifestyle on a social security income.
 An added benefit is that health care costs are also significantly lower.

 Growing “expat” communities exist in many countries such as Costa Rica, Panama, Belize, and Mexico.
-This is not for everyone and it is strongly recommended you live, at least several months, in the country before making the decision where to retire.
+This is not for everyone and it is strongly recommended you live, at least several months, in the country before making the decision where to live.
 There is a lot of information out there showing the pros and cons of each country.

 When you think about it, it makes perfect sense for retirees to become entrepreneurs.
 They have the time, expertise, and usually the finances to start their own business.
 In fact, the largest growth of new entrepreneurs is the age group of 55 – 64, reports the Huff Post.

 Ideally, the wealth of experience over their careers positions them to start their own businesses.
-Not only that, but the over-50 set is looking differently at their retirement years, says Michael Chodos, associate administrator for entrepreneurial development with the United States’ Small Business Administration.
+Not only that, but the over-50 set is looking differently at their post-work years, says Michael Chodos, associate administrator for entrepreneurial development with the United States’ Small Business Administration.
 “Folks are coming into their second acts healthy, with vast experience and see another 30 years in front of them.”According to a study by Babson College, more than half of all small business owners were over the age of 50 in 2016.
 Further more, 70% of these ventures were still in operation after five years as compared to 28% by younger entrepreneurs.

-In summary, the history of retirement has changed and evolved dramatically over the past several decades.
+The history of retirement has changed and evolved dramatically over the past several decades.
 What started out as a way to bring in new young workers has now become the next chapter in our ever changing, ever expanding lifetime.
 We are living longer healthier lives with greater expectations that these, truly, are our “golden years”.